isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 - Scheduled to take a COVID-19 Polymerase Chain Reaction Test (“PCR test”) at the end of the SHN period; or
 - Received a negative PCR test result for the test taken on the last day of SHN.

-To calculate the estimated SHN end-date, click [here](/shn-calculator) for an SHN calculator.
+To calculate the estimated SHN end-date, click <a href="/shn-calculator" target="_blank">here</a> for an SHN calculator.
 Travellers may complete their SHN at their own residence, self-sourced hotel, or serviced apartment.
 Travellers planning to serve their SHN at a self-sourced hotel should only secure their bookings after checking and ensuring that the hotel of choice can accommodate guests on SHN.
-Travellers may refer to [this page](https://sha.org.sg/hotel-accommodation) for the non-exhaustive list of hotels offering SHN-accommodation.
+Travellers may refer to this page for the <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list of hotels</a> offering SHN-accommodation.

 During the SHN period, randomised in-person or phone/video compliance check(s) will be conducted.
 Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
 Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked.
-For more information on SHN-related compliance matters, click [here](/health/shn#shn-compliance-checks).
+For more information on <a href="/health/shn#shn-compliance-checks" target="_blank">SHN-related compliance matters</a>.

 &#9744;  <i><b>B) COVID-19 Tests during SHN</b></i>

 <!--**For arrivals before 22 Oct 2021**,-->
 Travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) on the last day of the SHN.
-Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via [this form](https://go.gov.sg/sto-enquiry).
+Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.

 <!--**For arrivals from 22 Oct 2021**, Travellers will require to self-administer an Antigen Rapid Test(ART) on D7 of their SHN, in place of taking a PCR test.-->